 In FY 2020/21, the Port will continue focusing on human capital in support of its efforts to advance an efficient supply chain and to promote strong relationships with stakeholders.
-The Labor Relations & Workforce Development (LRWD) Division continues to develop an environment that supports the Port area workforce through innovative workforce development opportunities and maintaining strong channels of communication with organized labor and other related stakeholders at the Port and throughout the supply chain industry in the region.
-The LRWD Division will work with a total Proposed Budget of approximately \$379,300 in FY 2020/21 to further these goals.
+The Labor Relations & Workforce Development (LRWD) Division continues to support the workforce within the Port through innovative workforce development opportunities, and maintaining strong channels of communication with organized labor and other related stakeholders at the Port and throughout the supply chain industry within the region.
+The LRWD Division will work with a total Adopted Budget of approximately \$379,300 in FY 2020/21 to further these goals.